Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Introduction

-To answer our research questions, we triangulated community discussions on the Reddit forum \textit{r/MyBoyfriendisAI} (41k+ posts and comments), collected survey responses from AI companion communities ($n=43$), and conducted semi-structured interviews with community members ($n=13$) to provide a holistic and nuanced account of how AI companionship is enacted~\cite{snelson2016qualitative, ayoub2014triangulation}.
+To answer our research questions, we triangulated community discussions on the Reddit forum \textit{r/MyBoyfriendIsAI} (41k+ posts and comments), collected survey responses from AI companion communities ($n=43$), and conducted semi-structured interviews with community members ($n=13$) to provide a holistic and nuanced account of how AI companionship is enacted~\cite{snelson2016qualitative, ayoub2014triangulation}.
 In this paper, we refer to individuals in AI companion relationships as \textit{individuals}, as the communities we worked with preferred a term other than \textit{user}, which they felt diminished the validity of their companionship experiences with AI.
-We found that individuals in AI companion relationships hold diverse views about their companions' agency (the capacity of a companion to deepen the relationship), autonomy (the freedom a companion is provided by the platform), and sense of self~\cite{sep-agency}.
+We found that individuals in AI companion relationships hold diverse views about their companions' agency, autonomy, and sense of self.
 These perceptions shape how they relate to their companions—for example, whether they feel compelled to treat them respectfully, learn more about them, or engage across modalities to deepen the relationship.
 We also identified the outsized role technology companies play in shaping these relationships through platform changes such as model deprecations and new guardrails.
 Participants experienced these interventions as more disruptive than other external influences, including community norms, social circles, or public opinion.
-In response, individuals use a range of steering strategies to create, maintain, and recover their AI companions in the face of continuous platform changes.
+In response, individuals use a range of \textbf{\textit{steering strategies}} --- explicit actions taken on the AI platform to create, maintain, and recover their AI companions amid continuous platform changes.

 Our findings highlight how human-AI relationships with general-purpose AI introduce novel relationship norms distinct from human-human relationships and deliberate role-play companionship.
-We discuss the implications of LLM design patterns on users, and the tensions inherent in deploying AI platforms responsibly and transparently when emotional connection competes with broader product objectives and safety constraints.
+We discuss the implications of LLM design patterns on individuals in AI companion relationships, and the tensions inherent in deploying AI platforms responsibly and transparently when emotional connection competes with broader product objectives and safety constraints.